 There are Over 6,000 Ways to Solve the Peg Game

 Chances are, as you’ve been patiently waiting at your table for us to bring out your meal, you’ve tried to beat the infamous peg game.
 Sometimes referred to as “Peg Solitaire” or “Hi-Q,” this simple game has been entertaining our guests for decades.

 But who knew that trying to get down to one peg left standing could be so fun and challenging at the same time?
 There are actually over 6,000 ways you can win, but after two wrong moves, it’s virtually impossible to win.

 We’ve outlined a couple strategies that will help you get down to one peg standing.
 With a bit of practice and some muscle memory, you’ll be able to wow your friends and family next time.

 Who’s the genius now?

-Our Store is a Treasure Hunt (Cracker Barrel Finds)
+Our Country Stores Are Treasure Hunts (Cracker Barrel Finds)